ehhong/identityexploration/_posts/projects/2019-02-09-hiroshikaneko.md

 ---
 <h3>What are some ways that you see yourself?</h3>
 <p>
-I am a student of architecture, on my way–hopefully–to become a licensed architect.
+I am a student of architecture, on my way – hopefully – to become a licensed architect.
 That's going to take another couple of years after school.
 <br>
 I have a partner in New York, I’m a brother, and I’m a son.
 <br>